salrashid123/gcp_tokendistributor/README.md

 The default protocol included in this repo also performs two TPM based flows:

 * Quote/Verify:  this allows the TokenClient to issue an Attestation Key which the TokenServer can save.
 THis Key can be used to repeatedly verify PCR values resident on the Token Client
 * Unrestricted Signing Key: Normally, the AK cannot sign any arbitrary data (it is a restricted key).
 Instead, the TokenClient can generate a new RSA key on the TPM where the private key is **always** on the tpm.
-Once thats done, the AK can sign it and return the public part to the TOken Server.
-Since the Endorsement Key and Attestation key were now associated together, the new unrestricted key can also be indirectly associated with that specific TOkenClient.
-The TokenClient can now sign for any arbitrary data, send it to the TokenServer which can veirfy its authenticity by using the public key previously sent
+Once thats done, the AK can sign it and return the public part to the Token Server.
+Since the Endorsement Key and Attestation key were now associated together, the new unrestricted key can also be indirectly associated with that specific TokenClient.
+The TokenClient can now sign for any arbitrary data, send it to the TokenServer which can verify its authenticity by using the public key previously sent

 ![images/quoteverify.png](images/quoteverify.png)

+It is possible to use the AK to sign data that is hashed by the TPM. (see [go-tpm-tools/issue/86](https://github.com/google/go-tpm-tools/issues/86)).
+This capability will be added into the TokenClient later.

 ## Appendix